hzhang0921/Reddit-Text-Mining/instructions.md

 ### Pickling Data

 For several of these data sources you might find that the API calls take a pretty long time to return, or that you run into various API limits.
 To deal with this, you will want to save the data that you collect from these services so that the data can be loaded back at a later point in time.
-Suppose you have a bunch of Project Gutenberg texts in a list called <code>charles_dickens_texts</code>.
+Suppose you have a bunch of Project Gutenberg texts in a list called `charles_dickens_texts`.
 You can save this list to disk and then reload it using the following code:
 ```
 import pickle